loc-codes/Card-Churner/README.md

    - `format_data_for_display()`: Prepares the offers for display, adjusting formats for better readability.
 4. **Visualization:**
    - `save_and_open_html_combined()`: Creates a combined HTML file for both Qantas and cash offers, applying custom styling and presenting top offers.
 5. **Main Processing:** The script fetches previous churn history, scrapes current offers, processes, and formats the data, and finally generates an HTML file showcasing the top offers.
+The table will strike out rows with monthly spends over $1000, as spends over this would change my financial behaviour.
+You can adjust this to your needs.

 ## Prerequisites